dlnsk/h-rbac/README.md

 ];
 ```

 Now every record in `permissions` table adds or removes one permission from user.
-You also can store additional value
+You also can store additional value(s)
 with an overridden permission.
 Here is the example:

 Let's add the callback in `PostPolicy`.